 Whichever the case, replacing a tub drain demands the removal of the drain flange.
 The flange is the drain’s visible part.

 You’ll find most parts making up the bathtub drain assembly under the bathtub.
-Luckily, you won’t come across many challenges when replacing a drain flange, says our team of plumber Sydney experts.
+Luckily, you won’t come across many challenges when replacing a drain flange, according to our 24 hour plumber in Sydney.

 In case you’ll have to replace the entire bathtub drain, then you’ll need to work under the tub area.
 In some tub designs, you can only access the drain by lifting the bathtub.